 Appeals, Tax Disputes & Tax Tribunals

-When a taxpayer and HMRC cannot agree on an issue there are various appeals processes available to resolve matters: including the Tax Tribunal, Internal Review and Alternative Dispute Resolution.
+Most tax enquiry issues are settled by negotiation and agreement.
+But when a taxpayer and HMRC cannot agree on an issue there are various appeals processes available to resolve matters: including the Tax Tribunal, Internal Review and Alternative Dispute Resolution.

 Alternative Dispute Resolution

 Where the relationship with the investigating tax inspector has broken down, then the ADR route can be useful to move things forward.
 This is usually adopted prior to the Statutory Review or appeal to the Tax Tribunal.
 A so-called "independent" HMRC employee "facilitator" is used to try and restore the communication process, and accelerate the settlement of the case.
 The HMRC facilitator cannot decide the outcome of any dispute.
 They can simply advise both sides (i..e their HMRC colleague and the taxpayer) on the best way to break the log-jam, and progress matters.
 It can be useful if you feel the compliance officer is just not listening to you, or keeps misunderstanding you.
 But it won't be very useful where the inspector clearly disagrees with your interpretation.
 It may overcome a particular sticking point: but is unlikely in iteself to resolve the whole Enquiry.
 And if you are represented by an experienced tax enquiry specialist it will be rare for you to have to resort to the ADR.
 Also many reports of the ADR system mention a perceived lack of impartiality of the facilitator.